 No securities regulatory authority has expressed an opinion about these securities and it is an offence to claim otherwise.
 This short form prospectus constitutes a public offering of these securities only in those jurisdictions where they may be lawfully offered for sale and therein only by persons permitted to sell such securities.
-These securities have not been and will not be registered under the United States Securities Act of 1933, as amended (the "U.S. Securities Act") or any state securities laws and may not be offered or sold in the U.S. except in compliance with exemptions from the registration requirements of the U.S. Securities Act and applicable state securities laws.
-Accordingly, the securities will only be offered or sold within the U.S. pursuant to Rule 144A under the U.S. Securities Act and thereafter may only be reoffered or resold in the U.S. pursuant to the registration requirements of the U.S. Securities Act and applicable state securities laws or an exemption therefrom.
+These securities have not been and will not be registered under the United States Securities Act of 1933, as amended (the "U.S. Securities Act") or any state securities laws and may not be offered or sold in the United States except in compliance with exemptions from the registration requirements of the U.S. Securities Act and applicable state securities laws.
+This short form prospectus does not constitute an offer to sell or a solicitation of an offer to buy any of these securities in the United States.
 See "Plan of Distribution".